linuxbox-cz/pgdist/README.md

 - `--post-load-new` - path to file you want to load **after new** project

-- This command creates new file `My_Project--1.0.0--1.0.1.sql` in your `sql_dist` folder.
+This command creates new file `My_Project--1.0.0--1.0.1.sql` in your `sql_dist` folder.

-Test update of your project:
+#### Test update:

+Loads git tag version of your project to test database, then tries to use your update on it and in the end, it will print diff between old and new version.

 ```
 pgdist test-update v1.0.0 1.0.1